southern folk medicine

 Class #10: Putting It Into Practice

-How can you use Southern Folk Medicine in your practice?
-Phyllis will discuss how she uses it in her practice and with her family.
-She’ll share case studies and examples.
-This class will also include a discussions of the importance of the client's story in assessment.
+See Southern Folk Medicine in action.
+Phyllis shows you how she applies it in her own practice and with her family, sharing case studies and real-world stories.
+This class also highlights the vital role of the client’s story in any assessment.

 Q&A and Discussion